bacontime/games-mirror/rules/category-poker.md

     "determined via sudden-death Ping Pong",
     "chosen via Rock Paper Scissors",
     "determined via Chess match",
-    "determined via a math of The Campaign for North Africa", ] document.getElementById("tiebreaker").innerHTML = rD(tiebreakerList);
+    "determined via a match of The Campaign for North Africa", "you personally — the person reading this — even if you aren't one of the players", ] document.getElementById("tiebreaker").innerHTML = rD(tiebreakerList);
 </script>